jndiogo/gptbench/projects/readme.md

 Directory [data](data/) contains data files loaded into the datasets.

-Datasets are either included or are generated or downloaded by scripts at [dataprep](dataprep/).
+Datasets are either included or are generated/downloaded by scripts at [dataprep](dataprep/).